Snazzah/slash-create/docs/examples/webserver.md

 - You're ready to go!

 Be aware that the ngrok URL expires after 2 hours, you'll have to restart the ngrok command after this delay.

-## Production considerations

-The simplest way to use the created server is to use http://[server-public-ip]/interactions as a "Interactions endpoint URL" (see "Debugging locally" section above).